jvahedi/gpt-editor/EditorBot/Windows/README.md

 ## Instructions:

 1. Read this Document.
 	(NICE!!!)

 2. Drop as many Microsoft Word Documents in this folder as needed.
 	(A) The file must be in a ".docx" format.
 	(B) Please keep document length under 2 pages at this time.

+3. Open the Config.txt file and:
+	(A) paste in your own personal access key value.
+(IMPORTANT!!!)
+	(B) you can also change other parameters here as well.

-3. Double click the obvious "ClickMe.bat" file, and Presto!
+4. Double click the obvious "ClickMe.bat" file, and Presto!
 	Wait while a new edited file appears in the same directory.
 	Should take less than 30 seconds.